setkaio/pwa-studio/packages/venia-styleguide/src/pages/text-input/sections/Structure/index.md

 import { Fragment } from "react"
-import { AlertCircle, ChevronDown } from "react-feather"
+import { Circle } from "react-feather"

 import Box from "../../../../components/Box" import Button from "../../../../components/Button"